 - 4.3A.1 An employer will be entitled, in each school year, to a number of Middle Management Allowances generated by formula in the Staffing Order.
 The employer, following consultation with its teaching staff, shall determine the allocation of these allowances.
-Up to 40% of the allowances may be allocated on a fixed term basis. - 4.3A.2 The Middle Management Allowances are restricted to: - teachers with four or fewer units (including none) who have a designated curriculum or pastoral management responsibility; and - (b) teachers with five units who have significant designated curriculum-related management responsibilities; and - (c) teachers who have responsibilities (as defined in 4.3A.5 below) for at least five ORRS funded students. - 4.3A.3 Up to 20% of a school's Middle Management Allowances may be allocated to teachers without units who have designated curriculum or pastoral management responsibilities - 4.3A.4 An individual teacher with fewer than five units, may be allocated up to two Middle Management Allowances.
-An individual teacher with five units may be allocated no more than one Middle
+Up to 40% of the allowances may be allocated on a fixed term basis. - 4.3A.2 The Middle Management Allowances are restricted to: - teachers with four or fewer units (including none) who have a designated curriculum or (a) pastoral management responsibility: and - (b) teachers with five units who have significant designated curriculum-related management responsibilities: and - teachers who have responsibilities (as defined in 4.3A.5 below) for at least five ORRS (C) funded students. - Up to 20% of a school's Middle Management Allowances may be allocated to teachers without 4.3A.3 units who have designated curriculum or pastoral management responsibilities - An individual teacher with fewer than five units, may be allocated up to two Middle Management 4.3A.4 Allowances.
+An individual teacher with five units may be allocated no more than one Middle Management Allowance.
+Teachers with more than five units shall not be eligible to receive Middle Management Allowances. - 4.3A.5 Subject to 4.3A.4, employers will allocate one Middle Management Allowance to each (a) teacher who has responsibility for at least five High and/or Very High ORRS students if the teacher has the following special duties and responsibilities for those students. - (i) The direct responsibility for the development of the educational programmes of those students (including the significant adaptation of curriculum content); and p6C